25 Christmas Gift Ideas

 WaterBricks and WaterBricks Spigot

-Blue Cans (my favorite water available at Brownells the cheapest place).
+Blue Cans Brownells is the cheapest place to buy 50-year shelf life Blue Can Drinkable Water.
 You buy a case of 24 cans for every family member.
 I would suggest you tell them it’s for emergencies only, but you can sleep at night knowing they have some cases of water in their homes.
+Update: they are out of stock now; get on their waiting list.

 2. Water Preserver

-The challenge with bleach is it is only good for about six months, so the stored water has to be dumped and replaced.
-The product in the link below is good for water treatment lasting five years, boy what a difference!
+The challenge with bleach is that it is only good for about six months, so the stored water has to be dumped and replaced.
+The product in the link below is good for water treatment and lasts five years.
+Boy, what a difference!

-This is the one I use now, H2O ResQ Water Storage.
 Yes, it’s good for 5 years, so you don’t have to rotate it as often as other products.
-You can treat small containers or very large ones, just follow the directions on the bottle.
-If you decide to use unscented bleach, as mentioned, you’ll want to rotate the water every 6 months which is much too often for me.
+You can treat small or huge containers; follow the directions on the bottle.
+If you decide to use unscented bleach, as mentioned, you’ll want to rotate the water every 6 months, which is much too often for me.

 3. Water Filters

-You may find yourself in a situation where, for some reason, your stored water has gone bad, or the more likely scenario, the water source has become contaminated.
-It’s sad, but we hear all the time about municipal water systems that have experienced a breach, or their pumps don’t work when the power is out.
-You’re then forced to find a backup water source like a pond, stream, lake, etc.
+You may find yourself in a situation where, for some reason, your stored water has gone bad, or, more likely, the water source has become contaminated.
+It’s sad, but we hear about municipal water systems that have experienced a breach or whose pumps don’t work when the power is out.
+You’re then forced to find a backup water source like a pond, stream, lake, rainwater, etc.

 Being put in that situation means you’ll need to filter your water, if even for just a few days.
-There are some larger volume solutions for water filtration, but the links below are for products that have a fairly low price point, have been used and tested for years, and I highly recommend them as a good Christmas gift.
+There are some larger-volume solutions for water filtration, but the links below are for products that have a fairly low price point.
+They have been used and tested for years, and I highly recommend them as a good Christmas gift.

-It will give you comfort to know that this substitute for tech gifts or teens who may hike, young women family members off at college, or family members stuck bugging in during an emergency.
+It will comfort you that this substitutes for tech gifts for teens who may hike, family members off to college, or family members stuck bugging in during an emergency.

 Berkey Sports Bottle